-Have you ever imagined of getting your hands on a gizmo that can be triggered on to discover some gold in your backyard while you sleep in the comforts of your bed?
+Have you ever imagined getting your hands on a gizmo that can be triggered to discover some gold in your backyard while you sleep in the comforts of your bed?
 This is a dream, right?
 This dream has been transformed into a reality by the RadioPlane Seeker drone which is a modular, autonomous flight machine.

 What is it?

 Boasting a modular design, this machine lets you attach different components for different purposes, autonomously and as and when required.
-But the component that we are familiar of, at the moment, is the metal detector attachment.
+But the component that we are familiar with, at the moment, is the metal detector attachment.

 As can be viewed in the image, a metal detector is attached to the rear end of the aircraft.
 The company claims that the metal detector attachment is the first completed module of the machine that is currently being fine-tuned for official certification so that it can be eventually used to clear minefields.
-In addition, the company adds that the RadioPlane Seeker Drone also doubles up as an autonomous gold detector which aims to make the seemingly complicated task of discovering precious or other metals automatically, all the more easier.
+In addition, the company adds that the RadioPlane Seeker Drone also doubles up as an autonomous gold detector which aims to make the seemingly complicated task of discovering precious or other metals automatically, all the easier.

 The user is not required to scan the entire field with their own metal detector.
 This could open new vistas of opportunities when it comes to scanning minefields and finding out precious metals.
-Even if the machine is not used for commercial purposes, the drone could be a whole lot fun.
+Even if the machine is not used for commercial purposes, the drone could be a whole lot of fun.

 Is it self-flying totally?